Football (Soccer) in Latin America

 The English translation compiles essays and chronicles from the author’s Dios es redondo and Balón dividido, texts originally published in 2006 and 2014, respectively.
 Features intellectually sound writings that comment on fandom—particularly that associated with Mexican football—the sport’s political ties, and Argentine greats Diego Maradona and Lionel Messi.

 Wood, David.
 Football and Literature in South America.
-New York: Routledge, 2017.
+London: Routledge, 2017.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.